-It's a similar story for other GPUs, but we're skipping ahead a bit.
+But even if you can buy a used card, should you?
 Here are the things you should know when you're considering buying a used graphics card.

 Price and Performance: Searching for a Deal

-There's good news in that eBay prices for the latest generation GPUs (Nvidia Ampere and AMD RDNA2) all dropped about 15% in the past month.
-We expect older generation cards will drop in price even more quickly since those cards are less desirable (see below).
-The RTX 3060 as an example is only a bit slower than a GTX 1080 Ti and uses 30% less power.
-By those metrics, a used GTX 1080 Ti would only make sense if the price was less than the cost of an RTX 3060, particularly if you can get the latter new (which you probably can't right now, since RTX 30-series cards remain sold out everywhere we've looked, at least in the US).
+Also note that average eBay prices for the latest generation GPUs (Nvidia Ampere and AMD RDNA2) have dropped 10–15% every month for the past several months.
+Older generation cards have often dropped even more in prices since those are less desirable (see below).
+The RX 6600 as an example is a bit faster than a GTX 1080 Ti and uses 45% less power.
+By those metrics, a used GTX 1080 Ti would only make sense if the price was quite a bit less than the cost of an RX 6600, particularly since you can get the latter new.

 Assume the Worst and Prepare for it